kherron13/330_project3/SRS.md

 to integrate their own events into this calendar.
 The calendar functionality will be within its own home screen, which is navigated to from the standard bottom bar.
-The calendar view will, by default, be displayed in monthly view, but can easily be set to display weekly and daily views as well.
+The calendar view will, by default, be displayed in table view.
+Once the events in the calendar approach their date, the user will be sent a push notification as a reminder.

 ### 4.2  Productivity Reminder/ Break Timer